Soyeon

-Jeon So-yeon (born August 26, 1998), known mononymously as Soyeon, is a South Korean rapper, singer-songwriter, and record producer, under Cube Entertainment.
+Jeon So-yeon (born August 26, 1998), known mononymously as Soyeon, is a South Korean rapper, singer, songwriter and record producer, under Cube Entertainment.
 She first gained attention for competing in the television shows Produce 101 and Unpretty Rapstar before debuting as a solo artist on November 5, 2017.
-On May 2, 2018, she debuted as the leader and rapper of the girl group (G)I-dle, now known as I-dle, for whom she has written and produced most title songs.
-She is also part of SM Station X girl group project Station Young and has portrayed League of Legends character Akali in the virtual musical groups K/DA and True Damage.
+On May 2, 2018, she debuted as the leader and rapper of the K-pop girl group (G)I-dle, later changing their name to I-dle, for whom she has written and produced most lead singles.

+In 2018, she joined SM Station X's girl group project Station Young, which released its debut song "Wow Thing" in September of that year.
+She has also portrayed the League of Legends character Akali in the virtual musical groups K/DA and True Damage.

 Soyeon was promoted to a full member of the Korea Music Copyright Association on January 31, 2024.

 Early life

 Jeon So-yeon was born on August 26, 1998, in Gaepo-dong, Gangnam District, Seoul.
-As a child, she had a diverse upbringing, attending a Buddhist kindergarten, before being homeschooled and later enrolling in Kuryong Elementary School.
+As a child, she attended a Buddhist kindergarten, before being homeschooled and later enrolling in Kuryong Elementary School.
 During her time there, she immersed herself in ballet, entering and winning numerous competitions.
 She quit to pursue a career in music after seeing Big Bang perform; Soyeon secretly attended and failed around 20 to 30 singing auditions.
 Soyeon later decided to pursue rapping, and received interested calls.
 With the interested parties' direction of music being different from hers, she let go of her dream of becoming a singer and picked up dancing again.
 It was then that she began performing as a street dancer.
 After seeing Cube Entertainment's 2014 audition poster, Soyeon decided to attend the Incheon auditions and became a trainee at the company.
 She continued her journey, managing both her training schedule and education, and in February, 2017, she graduated from Chung-Ang University.

 Career

 2016–2017: Produce 101, Unpretty Rapstar and solo debut

 Soyeon during Unpretty Rapstar 3 in 2016.

-In January 2016, Soyeon appeared as a representative trainee for Cube Entertainment in the first season of the girl group survival show Produce 101.
+In January 2016, Soyeon appeared as a representative trainee for Cube Entertainment in the first season of the girl group talent competition show Produce 101.
 She remained a popular contestant throughout the show's run, peaking at 10th place on the fifth episode.
 However, she ranked at number 20 on the last episode and failed to become a member of the winning project girl group, I.O.I.

-In July 2016, Soyeon appeared as a contestant in the third season of the rap competition show Unpretty Rapstar.
-Soyeon finished the show as the second runner-up, and three of her tracks were included on the show's final compilation album.
+In July 2016, Soyeon appeared as a contestant in the third season of the rap competition show Unpretty Rapstar. she finished the show as the second runner-up, and three of her tracks were included on the show's final compilation album.

 On December 29, 2016, Soyeon signed an exclusive contract as an artist under Cube Entertainment.
-She officially debuted on November 5, 2017, with the digital singles "Jelly" and "Idle Song", which she wrote herself.
+She officially debuted on November 5, 2017, with the digital singles "Jelly" and "Idle Song", which she wrote.